16arsal/ES-205-CEP-Project/README.md

 - Application of matrix factorization techniques like Non-negative Matrix Factorization (NMF) to unveil hidden patterns and relationships within the stock data.
 - In-depth analysis of identified factors and their interpretation in the context of the dynamic stock market.

-### Investment Analysis 💼
-- Utilizing insights from both linear regression and matrix factorization to pinpoint potential investment opportunities based on predicted stock performance.

 ## Software Tools 🛠️
-- Python libraries: NumPy, Pandas, Scikit-learn, TensorFlow
+- Python libraries: NumPy, Pandas, Scikit-learn
-- Visualization tools: Matplotlib, Seaborn
+- Visualization tools: Matplotlib

 ## Project Deliverables 📦
 1. **Comprehensive Report 📄**